 Students admitted to the Master of Public Health (MPH) Biomedical Informatics degree program are assigned a faculty advisor who will provide guidance throughout the program.
 The College of Public Health partners with the College of Medicine Department of Biomedical Informatics to offer the MPH.

 Program of Study

-The MPH-Biomedical Informatics curriculum consists of a minimum of 48 credits organized into five curricular domains:
+The MPH-Biomedical Informatics curriculum consists of a minimum of 45 credits organized into five curricular domains:

-2. Courses required for a specialization in biomedical informatics (19 credits)
+- Courses required for a specialization in biomedical informatics (19-20 credits)

-3. Elective courses (9 credits)
+- Elective courses (8-9 credits)

-4. Practicum (2 credits minimum)
+- Applied Practice Experience (2 credits minimum)

-For information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.
+For more information regarding application materials, test scores and codes, and decision timelines see our frequently asked questions page.